-It didn’t take long before we were hopping back out and preparing to exit Israel.
+It didn’t take long before we were hopping back out of the minibus and preparing to exit Israel.
 We presented our passports at one window, paid the exit fee at another and bemusedly wandered through a duty free shop.

 TOP TIP: Keep hold of all the small slips of paper you are given, you will be asked for most of them again.

 We then walked in the sun to another building that seemed to be an old hotel…or a new hotel?